Thinking about doing stand-up comedy?

-Thinking about doing stand-up comedy?
 Have you just started getting up on stage?
-Want to learn more?

 Well, you’re in luck because you have found your resource for everything comedy for the novice stand-up comic.

-He has expanded his career into being a TV personality and has a boatload of knowledge to share with up-and-coming comics and those just dipping their toes in the water.
-This is his gift to you.
+ANT has been performing at comedy clubs across the United States since 1991.
+He expanded his career into being a TV personality and has a ton of knowledge to share.
+Whether you are a beginner just dipping your tootsies in the pool or an up-and-coming comedy artist, this site is ANT’s gift to you.

 Here’s the latest advice from ANT!